-A.1 Programming in JGrafchart
+A.2 Programming in JGrafchart

 Programming in JGrafchart is done by drag-and-drop from the palette to a workspace.
 The palette contains steps, transitions, variables, and lots of other elements.
 It is possible to select, delete, copy, cut, and paste objects in the standard fashion.
-Function chart objects are connected by click-dragging the stubs.
-The rules of Grafcet have to be followed, e.g. a step cannot be connected to a step.
+Function chart objects (objects in the FC palette tab) are connected by click-dragging the stubs.
+The rules of Grafcet apply, for example a step cannot be connected to a step.